sdpa-python/sdpa-python.github.io/docs/installation/linux.md

 Building SDPA also requires you to have

 1. A **BLAS/LAPACK library**.
     On Linux, `libblas` and `liblapack` are provided by your distribution.
-The best way to check if you have them installed is to compile a very basic Hello World program with `g++ hello.c -lblas -llapack`.
-If they aren't there, you can refer to instructions for installing them for your distribution.

     Mostly Linux would have two alternative packages, `libblas` and `libopenblas`. `libblas` is the [reference implementation](http://www.netlib.org/blas/) while `libopenblas` is the optimized [OpenBLAS](https://www.openblas.net/) implementation.
 OpenBLAS is recommended as it gives much better performance.

+    The best way to check if it's present is to compile a very basic Hello World program with `g++ hello.c -lopenblas` (or `g++ hello.c -lblas -llapack` for the default, i.e. reference BLAS).
+If you don't have OpenBLAS, you can refer to the instructions for your distribution for installing it.

 2. A **FORTRAN compiler**.
     It will be required to build [MUMPS](http://mumps.enseeiht.fr) which is written in Fortran.